gmberton/image-retrieval/README.md

-# All You Need to Know About Image Retrieval
+# All You Need to Know About Training Image Retrieval Models

 This is a repo to easily run experiment with 4 retrieval datasets, over 30 losses, multiple miners, etc.
 All the magic happens thanks to the amazing [PyTorch Metric Learning Library](https://kevinmusgrave.github.io/pytorch-metric-learning/), which has all these things implemented.